EstiNet/gFeatures/README.md

 gFeatures 2.0 is under "net.genesishub.*" and is currently in active development.

 ## Team
-- _InDev_ (also known as aguy867 in older commits) -> Main Developer & CEO GenesisHub
+- _InDev_ / Devin Lin (also known as aguy867 in older commits) -> Main Developer & CEO GenesisHub
-- Seshpenguin -> CEO of Dolphinbox, Founder of GenesisHub.
+- Seshpenguin / Seshan Ravikumar -> CEO of Dolphinbox, Founder of GenesisHub.
 - mrsquid360 -> Team member
 - RYANNOOB28 -> Team member